Shree Ganeshay Namah

-2)We cancelled surprise party after realizing that others have caught on to our plan.
+2)We canceled the surprise party after realizing that others have caught on to our plan.

-Now we have become familiar with the prepositions and it is time to study the rules, traditions and directions for using prepositions correctly as same preposition is used for different purposes depending upon sentence and need to show varied relations between nouns or pronouns in the same sentence.
+Now we have become familiar with the prepositions and it is time to study the rules, traditions, and directions for using prepositions correctly as the same preposition is used for different purposes depending upon the sentence and need to show varied relations between nouns or pronouns in the same sentence.

 1)How to use prepositions of direction

-We have seen all the prepositions of direction in the above given list.
+We have seen all the prepositions of direction in the above-given list.
 As the title itself shows that prepositions of the direction shows the directions of nouns or pronouns and their movement.
-They give the sense of place or location.
+They give a sense of place or location.

 Eg. 1)Above—It shows higher relative to something else.